Analytics Agent Answer Accuracy Improvement Best Practices

 2. Knowledge (Knowledge Base / Analysis Documents)

-Business background knowledge provided in file form, injected into conversation context via RAG retrieval.
+Business background knowledge provided as files, injected into the conversation context via RAG retrieval.

 - Industry terminology explanations